 The insurance protection is delivered to the utility through an agreement with a protected cell of Aon’s Vermont-based White Rock cell captive vehicle.

-While global reinsurance firm Hannover Re provides reinsurance for the risks White Rock assumes and interfaces with the capital markets on the ultimate cedents behalf, fronting the wildfire risks for the LA municipal water utility via a retrocessional reinsurance agreement with newly formed special purpose insurer (SPI) named Power Protective Re Ltd.
+While global reinsurance firm Hannover Re provides reinsurance for the risks White Rock assumes and interfaces with the capital markets on the ultimate cedents behalf, fronting the wildfire risks for the LA municipal water and electricity utility via a retrocessional reinsurance agreement with newly formed special purpose insurer (SPI) named Power Protective Re Ltd.

 Power Protective Re Ltd. was aiming to issue a single $50 million tranche of Series 2020-1 notes, which have now been sold to cat bond investors and the proceeds will be used to collateralize the retro reinsurance agreement with Hannover Re.

-As a result, the coverage capitalised by the cat bond issuance is cascaded back to the municipal water utility with the assistance of Hannover Re and the White Rock vehicle, enabling the Los Angeles Department of Water and Power (LADWP) to benefit from the capital markets appetite for catastrophe insurance risk.
+As a result, the coverage capitalised by the cat bond issuance is cascaded back to the municipal water and electricity utility with the assistance of Hannover Re and the White Rock vehicle, enabling the Los Angeles Department of Water and Power (LADWP) to benefit from the capital markets appetite for catastrophe insurance risk.

 The transaction remained at $50 million in size, but the pricing rose during the marketing of the notes to investors.